torsteingrindvik/gpu-notes/Lighting/Colors/Gamma.md

 How can we spot missing gamma correction?

+https://www.shadertoy.com/view/7tKXWR <-- this has a good quick shader we can try ourselves.

 ![[learn_opengl_missing_gamma_correction.png]]

 Note the general darker feel of the left part, and that dark areas are hard to see details in.